 An example of a 501(c)(1) would be a federal credit union.
 These organizations don’t need to file for tax-exempt status because they are organized by congress.
 Donations are deductible only if made for public purposes.

-501(c)(12): Benevolent Life Insurance Associations, Mutual Ditch or Irrigation Companies, Mutual or Cooperative Telephone Companies and like companies
+501(c)(12): Benevolent Life Insurance Associations, Mutual Ditch or Irrigation Companies, Mutual or Cooperative Telephone Companies, and like companies

 These organizations must meet requirements based on mutual characteristics and general requirements.
 A key factor is that 501(c)(12)s must use their income solely to cover losses and expenses, with any excess being returned to members or retained to cover future losses and expenses.
 In addition, they must collect at least 85% of their income from members for the sole purpose of meeting losses and expenses.

 Donations to 501(c)(12)s are not deductible.
-To apply for tax-exempt status you need to file a 1024 and use a 990 or 990-EZ for ongoing compliance with financial reporting requirements.
+To apply for a tax-exempt status you need to file a 1024 and use a 990 or 990-EZ for ongoing compliance with financial reporting requirements.

 501(c)(13): Cemetery Companies

 When creating a nonprofit in the cemetry sector, there are a few requirements you must adhere to if you wish to qualify as a 501(c)(13): income must be used to pay the ordinary and necessary expenses of operating, maintaining, and improving the cemetery or crematorium, to buy cemetery property, or to create a fund that will provide a source of income for the perpetual care of the cemetery or a reasonable reserve for any ordinary or necessary purpose.
 Your organization cannot qualify for exemption if preferred stock or common stock with dividends are issued.